 Using Native Search

 YouTube is a search platform.
 It is the second largest.
-A lot of people are coming here and searches for things.
+A lot of people are coming here and searching for things.
 Figure out who is your ideal customer, consumer, or audience first and learn what they’re searching for.
-Then create that content for them.
+Then, create that content for them.
 In this process, vidIQ, the free Chrome extension we mentioned, is going to be useful.
 But you can also use Native Search.
 You can open YouTube right now and start typing in a word.
-Hit the spacebar, and it’s going to show you what it thinks your search is going to be, based on what everyone is searching for.
-It’s giving you an idea of the search volume of different things.
+Hit the spacebar, and it’s going to show you what it thinks your search is going to be based on what everyone is searching for.
+It gives you an idea of the search volume of different things.
 So you can use the native search to help you directionally.

 Using VidIQ in your Content Strategy